 With over 20 years experience leading local and global marine research programs, Dr. Ward-Paige eats, breathes and sleeps eOceans.
 Contributing to some of the most top cited papers in oceans policy and conservation, her research has contributed to important policy changes and there is so much more that still needs to be done.
-Encouraged by the recent rise in citizen science, she is driven to innovate ocean science and crowdsourcing for all communities.
-Together we need to celebrate, mitigate and adapt to the changes in our oceans.
+Encouraged by the recent rise in citizen science, she is driven to innovate ocean science and crowdsourcing data for all communities.
 Through eOceans, she will work to ensure ocean science keeps pace with the needs of our oceans and the communities that depend on them.

 eOceans is located in Volta Labs, Nova Scotia, Canada.